“Fake news”. An old term with new implications

 The unprecedented proliferation of fraudulent information and its potential to spread without limits though the digital space have led several international and European organisations to develop strategies to tackle the phenomenon.
 However, the task is particularly difficult for a number of reasons.
 First of all, as we have illustrated before, the phenomenon includes a range of different types of disinformation and, without an agreement on the phenomenon to manage, developing a common strategy is difficult.
 Furthermore, the attempts to manage it could pose serious risks of curbing freedom of expression.
 In this regard, identifying the authority in charge of spotting disinformation emerges as one of the most insidious tasks.
 Other challenging questions concern whether such power should be in the hand of private technology companies such as Facebook and Twitter or a responsibility of state authorities.
 And finally, in the latter case, whether this authority should be the government or the judicial authority.
 On the other hand calls for directing efforts in order to enhance quality information and citizens’ media and information literacy have also become central to the issue.

 In the Joint declaration on freedom of expression and “fake news”, disinformation and propaganda adopted on March 3rd, 2017, international bodies concerned with freedom of expression - including the UN Special Rapporteur on Freedom of Opinion and Expression and the OSCE Representative on Freedom of the Media - addressed these questions inviting all relevant actors - states, intermediaries, media, journalists, and civil society – to adopt tailored measures to counteract the spread of “fake news”.
-The declaration addressed in particular the role of states in establishing a clear regulatory framework that protects the media against political and commercial interference; in “ensuring the presence of strong, independent and adequately resourced public service media”, as well as in providing “subsidies or other forms of financial or technical support for the production of diverse, quality media content”.
-It was also stressed that fight against “fake news” cannot result in unnecessary limitations of freedom of expression.
-Therefore, states should limit technical controls over digital technologies such as blocking, filtering, and closing down digital spaces as well as any efforts to “privatise” control measures by pressuring intermediaries to take action to restrict content.
+Namely, the declaration addressed the role of states in establishing a clear regulatory framework that protects the media against political and commercial interference; in “ensuring the presence of strong, independent and adequately resourced public service media”; and, providing “subsidies or other forms of financial or technical support for the production of diverse, quality media content”.
+It was also stressed that the fight against “fake news” cannot result in unnecessary limitations of freedom of expression.
+Therefore, states should limit forms of technical control over digital technologies such as blocking, filtering, and shutting down digital spaces as well as any efforts to “privatise” control measures by pressuring intermediaries to take action to restrict content.
 The document highlighted the need for transparency and rules prohibiting undue concentration of media ownership and the role of media literacy as a key tool to strengthen the public’s ability to discern, to be actively supported by public authorities.

 The Response of the European Union